Hsenrab/streamlit_genai_demos/README.md

 See the [pricing calculator](https://azure.microsoft.com/en-au/pricing/calculator/) for details on paid SKUs replace the SKU option with a suitable choice.

 Based on the this [great template:](MiguelElGallo/simple-streamlit-azd)

-Added support for `azd pipeline config`, enabling creation of CI/CD pipeline for GitHub Actions.
-Note this is still a [beta](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/configure-devops-pipeline?tabs=GitHub) feature in AZD.